nghianguyentek/docs/language/formative/markup/html/README.md

 - `kbd` (keyboard data) for keyboard key input.
 - `time` for datetime data.
 ### Hyperlink
-We can use hyperlinks, `a` tags, to navigate to other documents (in the same site - relative path or different site - absolute path) and to another section in the same document.
+We can use hyperlinks, `a` tags, to navigate to other documents (in the same site - relative path or different site - absolute path) and to another section in the same document (i.e., bookmark).
 ```html
 <a href="https://google.com">Google</a>
 <a href="https://google.com" target="_blank">Google</a><br>